magento/magento2/app/code/Magento/Msrp/README.md

 ### Layouts

-This module introduces the following layouts:
+The module interacts with the following layout handles:

 `view/base/layout` directory: